andre-b-fernandes/andre-b-fernandes.github.io/_posts/2024-11-05-distributed-sorting-elixir.md

   end
 ```

+Run the application as ``mix run -- --file yourfilepath.txt --workers 100``

 ## Application behaviour

 This module uses the `Application` [behaviour](https://hexdocs.pm/elixir/1.12/Application.html) and is responsible for starting and stopping the application.
 It is also responsible for starting the main process that will coordinate the sorting process.